JuliaStats/Distributions.jl/doc/source/univariate.rst

     Chisq(k)      # Chi-squared distribution with k degrees of freedom

+.. _erlang:

 Erlang Distribution
 ~~~~~~~~~~~~~~~~~~~~

-The probability density function of an *Erlang distribution* with shape parameter k and scale θ is
+The probability density function of an `Erlang distribution <http://en.wikipedia.org/wiki/Erlang_distribution>`_ with shape parameter k and scale θ is

 .. math::